gmgoodale/Team19-Zoltar-Stock-Trader/Artifacts/Responsibilities.md

 ## James (Anton) Strickland

 ### This Week
-I focused on expanding testing for the GUI; specifically button pressing, error handling, and timing UI hangs
+I focused on bugfixing the UI, after updating MatPlotLib there were a few issues regarding some legacy functions being removed.
+Found an Icon to be used.
 ### Previous Weeks
-Expanded the UI to use containers and frames to expand scalability (which promptly broke nearly all tests)
+Creating new UI diagrams as well as continuing to break the UI code to make it easier to call new pages.